Accessibility links

 Bataze James, Senior Meteorologist in the Directorate of Meteorology, Ministry of Water and Environment of Uganda, recently returned from an ACCRA-organised field trip to Bundibugyo district, Western Uganda.
 “It was clear to me from the visit that adaptation activities and disaster risk reduction need to be strengthened, to take into account geographical characteristics within the country, as experienced in Western Uganda,” he said.
 “The field trips and the ACCRA framework are paving the way to that.”

-Download the research project case study here
+Download the research project summary here

 December 2011: Rethinking support for adaptive capacity to climate change – the role of development interventions

-This paper, written by Simon Levine, Eva Lundi and Lindsey Jones, researchers at ODI, is based on an analysis of three country studies conducted by national research teams in eight research sites in Ethiopia, Uganda and Mozambique for ACCRA.
-It describes the Local Adaptive Capacity (LAC) framework developed for this project, its application during the research, and the evidence found about the impact of development interventions on the adaptive capacity of people and communities.
+This paper, written by Simon Levine, Eva Lundi and Lindsey Jones, researchers at ODI, was based on an analysis of three country studies conducted by national research teams in eight research sites in Ethiopia, Uganda and Mozambique for ACCRA.
+It described the Local Adaptive Capacity (LAC) framework developed for this project, its application during the research, and the evidence found about the impact of development interventions on the adaptive capacity of people and communities.

 The report is available to read here.
-A blog accompanying the report is available here
+A blog accompanying the report is available here.

 A four page ODI briefing paper of research findings is also available.